Spixmaster/tools/CONTRIBUTING.md

 ## 2. Commenting
 * The Doxygen syntax is used.
-* Everything is commented so that Doxygen does not output any error on documentation creation: classes, structs, functions, member variables.
+* Everything is commented so that Doxygen does not output any error on documentation creation: classes, structs, functions, member variables...
 Additional comments are voluntary.
 * All Doxygen comments are sentences in most cases if useful.
 There, sentence endings are to use either way.
 The reason is that Doxygen will add them too either way.
 * Non-Doxygen comments shall be sentences except those which structure like the ones used in classes.
 * // only for single a comment, otherwise /**/.